 (a) The minimum fee a charter and excursion carrier must pay is the amount established for a single vehicle.

-(b) Each charter and excursion carrier must pay its regulatory fee on or before December 31 of each year to cover the ensuing year beginning February 1.
+(b) Each charter and excursion carrier must pay its regulatory fee on or before May 1 of each year.

 (3) Extension of time to pay regulatory fees.
 The commission cannot grant extensions for payment of regulatory fees.